SciAuth/workshop/2022/index.md

 Call for Presentations
 ----------------------
-To present at WoTBAn&Az 2022, please send the names, affiliations, and emails for the presenters along with the title and a _short_ description of the topic to be presented to <workshop@sciauth.org> by September 12.
+To present at WoTBAn&Az 2022, please send the names, affiliations, and emails for the presenters along with the title and a _short_ description of the topic to be presented to <workshop@sciauth.org> by August 31.

 About the Workshop
 ------------------